1 Chronicles 2

 Notes

-This section traces the Calebite line, one of the three main branches of Hezron's descendants (alongside Jerahmeel and Ram).
-The Caleb mentioned here is not the famous spy of Numbers 13:6 but an earlier clan ancestor, though the two may have been connected in tradition.
+This section traces the Calebite line, one of the three main branches descending from Hezron, alongside Jerahmeel and Ram.
+The Caleb named here is not the famous spy of Numbers 13:6 but an earlier clan ancestor, though the two may have been linked in later tradition.

-The line through Hur to Uri to בְּצַלְאֵל (Bezalel) in v.
-20 is theologically significant for the Chronicler: Bezalel was the master craftsman whom God filled with his Spirit to build the tabernacle (Exodus 31:1-5).
-By tracing this line, the Chronicler connects the tribe of Judah not only to kingship (through David) but also to the origins of Israel's sacred worship space.
-For a writer whose central concerns are the Davidic monarchy and the temple, this is a meaningful connection.
+The line through Hur and Uri to בְּצַלְאֵל in v.
+20 matters theologically.
+Bezalel was the craftsman whom God filled with his Spirit to build the tabernacle (Exodus 31:1-5).
+By tracing this line, the Chronicler links Judah not only to kingship through David but also to the origin of Israel's sacred worship space.
+For a writer focused on the Davidic monarchy and the temple, that connection matters.

 The note about Hezron's marriage to Machir's daughter (vv.
-21-23) shows the interconnection between the tribes of Judah and Manasseh (Machir being a son of Manasseh).
-Jair's twenty-three cities in Gilead represent Judahite clan interests in the Transjordan, though the territory was later lost to Geshur and Aram.
+21-23) shows how Judah and Manasseh were intertwined, since Machir was a son of Manasseh.
+Jair's twenty-three cities in Gilead reflect Judahite clan interests in the Transjordan, though the territory was later lost to Geshur and Aram.

 The place name כָּלֵב אֶפְרָתָה ("Caleb-ephrathah") in v.
 24 is obscure.
-It may refer to the region around Bethlehem (since Ephrathah is associated with Bethlehem in Micah 5:2), suggesting that the Calebite clan was historically linked to the Bethlehem area -- the very region where David was born.
+It may refer to the region around Bethlehem, since Ephrathah is associated with Bethlehem in Micah 5:2.
+If so, the Calebite clan was historically tied to the Bethlehem area, the very region where David was born.

 The Descendants of Jerahmeel (vv.
 25-41)